How can tech solutions help you bring innovation to your organisation?

-Another example are the Leasing companies using Penneo.
+Another example is the leasing companies using Penneo.
 Their businesses are still going strong and consumerism hasn’t slowed down from home, so they continue to offer their services – but with a twist.
-They are seeing an opportunity in the fact that many Scandinavians will be spending their vacation inbound and local getaways are rising higher than normally.
+They are seeing an opportunity in the fact that many Scandinavians will be spending their vacation inbound and local getaways are rising higher than normal.
 Most can’t go abroad now and have decided to explore their own country by renting cars and avoiding crowded transportation facilities.
 A way of thinking out of the box is by offering customers to fill out everything beforehand and online.
-From there, the only interaction that occurs face to face are the keys and car being handed over.
+From there, the only interaction that occurs face to face is the keys and car being handed over.
 Before, papers and drivers license verification would not have been done online, nor would the return process.

 Realtors innovative initiatives

 Lastly Real Estate.
 We can’t predict the future and know what will happen to this market but our sources say that it is still going strong in most places.
 So the business continues and realtors still welcome customers to meet face to face.
 A personal connection is crucial in order to understand their needs and requirements, however, the “drop by” way of handling the process is over for now and meetings will have to be planned ahead of time, using digital platforms of arranging it.
 All documents involved in the process are now done digitally and should a deal happen then the closing stages and signing from all parts is all completed digitally.

 We can expect to see these transformations continue to impact how we think about real estate, business interactions and collaboration, leading to a set of innovations to facilitate these evolving trends and make them permanent.
 Innovation is a feasible relevant offering such as a product, service, process or experience with a viable business model that is perceived as new and is adopted by customers.